Esports Organization 100 Thieves Unveils New Facility in Los Angeles

 As of Wednesday, popular esports organization 100 Thieves has an official home in Los Angeles.

-The group unveiled its new 15,000 square-foot facility, officially named the 100 Thieves Cash App Compound, in a media preview, with some of its biggest personalities and investor Scooter Braun on hand, in addition to Jack Dorsey, the CEO of Twitter and Square, the latter of which is the parent company of major 100 Thieves sponsor Cash App (the founder of 100 Thieves, former “Call of Duty” pro Matthew “Nadeshot” Haag, was out sick and did not attend the unveiling).
+The group unveiled its new 15,000 square-foot facility, officially named the 100 Thieves Cash App Compound, in a media preview with some of its biggest personalities and investor Scooter Braun on hand.
+Also in attendance was Jack Dorsey, the CEO of Twitter and Square, the latter of which is the parent company of major 100 Thieves sponsor Cash App.
+The founder of 100 Thieves, former “Call of Duty” pro Matthew “Nadeshot” Haag, was out sick and did not attend the unveiling.

+“That’s always been the vision — that we’re gonna be something bigger than just the esports teams,” John Robinson, president and COO of 100 Thieves, said.

-“As each of those things (apparel, entertainment and esports) were starting to be successful, we were like, ‘when when we’ve got our facility, we should probably add a really nice space to elevate that,’” Robinson told Variety at the media preview.
-“So over the course of two years, our vision for this space became much, much bigger as our business was having more success in each of those things, to the point where we were like – we were originally looking for 8,000 square feet, then 10,000.
-Then were were like, ‘oh, let’s get 15 so we can actually hold everything.'”
+Given the success of apparel, entertainment and epsorts, 100 Thieves wanted to elevate their facility.

+“Over the course of two years, our vision for this space became much, much bigger as our business was having more success in each of those things,” Robinson told Variety at the media preview.
+“We were originally looking for 8,000 square feet, then 10,000.
+Then were were like, ‘Oh, let’s get 15 so we can actually hold everything.'”

 That 15,000 square feet consists of four training rooms (one for “League of Legends,” one for “Counter-Strike” and two for “Fortnite”), a production studio, edit bays, streaming rooms, a retail front and an apparel design room.
 That’s not to mention the basketball court outside, a TV lounge with a couple of arcade games and Haag’s own office, which showed off everything from his X Games gold medal to signed, framed jerseys from NBA players Lonzo Ball and Devin Booker.
 The facility, Robinson said, was in part inspired by the approach Rob Dyrdek took to his Fantasy Factory, which combined business operations with recreational activities.